-Anyway, just as Bob wasn’t a Neil Diamond person, I’m not a “tahini person.”
-Therefore, you’ll notice that all my hummus recipes on the blog are sans tahini.
+Therefore, you'll notice that all my homemade hummus recipes are sans tahini. 🙂

-Discard skins and add chickpeas to your food processor.
-Then add olives, olive “juice”, garlic, lemon juice, paprika and salt.
+Discard the skins and add the peeled chickpeas to the bowl of your food processor.

 Begin by processing on low, slowly adding olive oil.

 Continue to process on high speed until hummus is smooth and no chunks remain.

 Refrigerate for 1-2 hours to firm up and infuse the flavors.

 Transfer to a serving bowl and top with additional sliced olives and paprika if desired.

 I also garnished mine with a drizzling of lemon-infused olive oil.